Symmetry & Critical Points for Symmetric Tensor Decomposition Problems: Abstract

 \section{Abstract}

-We consider the nonconvex optimization problem associated with the decomposition of a real symmetric tensor into a sum of rank one terms.
-Use is made of the rich symmetry structure to construct infinite families of critical points represented by Puiseux series in the problem dimension, and so obtain precise analytic estimates on the value of the objective function and the Hessian spectrum.
-The results allow an analytic characterization of various obstructions to using local optimization methods, revealing in particular a complex array of saddles and minima differing by their symmetry, structure and analytic properties.
-A~desirable phenomenon, occurring for all critical points considered, concerns the number of negative Hessian eigenvalues increasing with the value of the objective function.
-Our approach makes use of Newton polyhedra as well as results from real algebraic geometry, notably the Curve Selection Lemma, to determine the extremal character of degenerate critical points, establishing in particular the existence of infinite families of third-order saddles which can significantly slow down the optimization process.
+We consider the nonconvex optimization problem associated with the decomposition of a real symmetric tensor into a sum of rank-one terms.
+Use is made of the rich symmetry structure to construct infinite families of critical points represented by Puiseux series in the problem dimension, and so obtain precise analytic estimates on the objective function value and the Hessian spectrum.
+The results enable an analytic characterization of various obstructions to local optimization methods, revealing, in particular, a complex array of saddles and minima that differ in their symmetry, structure, and analytic properties.
+A~notable phenomenon, observed for all critical points considered, concerns the index of the Hessian increasing with the objective function value.